-The course text book is required (\$32) and note book.
 3 day NZ Marine Studies Centre trip (approx. \$120).

 Otago University Geology Department trip.

-Further Study from this course: Society is facing some of its greatest challenges to date.
-Climate change, ocean acidification, loss of biodiversity and habitat, single use plastics, near Earth asteroids and answering the question "Are we alone".
-Not only do we need well trained scientists who can answer these challenges, but every citizen needs a basic understanding of our environment in order to make informed political and lifestyle choices.
-There is a shortage of well-trained Environmental Scientists, and job prospects are very good.
+Further Study from this course: We are facing some of our greatest challenges to date.
+Climate change, ocean acidification, loss of biodiversity and habitat, single use plastics, Near Earth asteroids and answering the question "are we alone".
+Not only do we need well trained scientists who can answer these challenges, but every citizen needs a basic understanding of our environment in order to make informed choices.

-There are many New Zealand and international tertiary providers running a varied range of courses leading into Earth and Space Science fields.
+There are many New Zealand and international tertiary providers running a varied range of courses leading into Earth and Space Science fields, for example, Otago University's BSc with a major or minor in Ecology, Geography, Geology, Land Planning and Development, Marine Science, Oceanography, Physics or Surveying Management.
+Canterbury University also runs a course in Astronomy.

 Potential careers that value learning and skills from this course: Civil engineering, marine science, meteorology, conservation, geology, astronomy, physics, aviation, disaster response, surveying and planning are just a few of the fields Earth and Space Science may lead to.
+There is a shortage of well-trained Earth scientists, and job prospects are very good.